invisible-garden/cm24-projects/push-staking-v3/README.md

 # PUSH STAKING V3

 In the current live version of the Push Protocol, staking for token holders is enabled within `PushCoreV2.sol`.
 The `PushCoreV2.sol` contract incorporates several streams of functionality: channel management, notifications management, fees collection as well as staking.
 The new `Push Staking V3` feature will move staking into a dedicated contract and will extend staking capabilities to protocol integrator wallets alongside token holders.
 In the new `PushStaking.sol` contract, incoming staking rewards are separated into 2 pools, one for token holder rewards and one for wallet integrator rewards.
-Wallet integrators are added / removed to the contract via governance votes.
+Protocol integrator wallets are added / removed to the contract via governance votes.

 ## Team Information